Cadillac Debutante

 The Cadillac Debutante was exhibited at the Chicago Auto Show as a concept car in 1950.
-The interior is upholstered in leopard skin, has 24-karat gold instrument panels, and 24-karat gold fittings.
+The interior was upholstered in leopard skin and had 24-karat gold instrument panels and fittings.
 At $35,000, it was claimed to be Cadillac's most luxurious car ever at the time.
 However, it never reached the production line, making it a one-off.